status-im/nim-eth-p2p/README.md

 proc initProtocolState*(state: var MyNetworkState, n: EthereumNode)
 ```

-Please note that the state type will have to be placed outside of the
-protocol definition in order to achieve this.

 Sometimes, you'll need to access the state of another protocol.
-To do this,
-specify the protocol identifier to the `state` accessors:
+To do this, specify the protocol identifier to the `state` accessors:

 ``` nim
   echo "ABC protocol messages: ", peer.state(abc).receivedMsgCount